Dear MendMeShop,

 Impingement can occur when the bursa and supraspinatus tendon become inflamed and swollen.

-Overstraining the rotator cuff can lead to inflammation in your shoulder joint, which can result in tendinitis (also spelled tendonitis) and bursitis.
+Over-straining the rotator cuff can lead to inflammation in your shoulder joint, which can result in tendinitis (also spelled tendinitis) and bursitis.
 You can experience these conditions independently or simultaneously.
 Failure to take action against the inflammation can cause an impingement (pinching of the soft tissue), and produce further degeneration which frequently results in a major rotator cuff strain and/or tear.
 These injuries can often lead to surgery.

 This mild inflammation can cause your rotator cuff tendons and bursa to swell and rub against or snag the acromion, or rub against a ligament at the front of your shoulder.
 When your arm is raised in a forward, reaching or overhead position the rotator cuff tendons and bursa can be pinched (impingement), which causes further swelling.
 Impingement syndrome occurs when your tendon and/bursa becomes pinched and tissue begins to break down near the humerus bone as a result of this inflammation and swelling.
 If this continues, your pain will get worse and your tendon may split or completely tear away from the bone.